VadymYY/pokemon-api-cards/README.md

 ## Description
 **You can view all Pokémon on the main page.
 Use infinite scroll to browse, search by name, and filter by type.
-Additionally, you can click on any Pokémon to be redirected to its individual page.**
+Additionally, you can click on any Pokémon to be redirected to its individual page.
+The project is built using React, React Router, Redux, Ant Design (AntD) for UI components, Axios for API requests, and SCSS for styling.**

 ## Steps to run the project